nuclio/nuclio/docs/tasks/configuring-a-platform.md

 - `attributes.instrumentationKey` - The instrumentation key from Azure
 - `attributes.maxBatchSize` - Max number of records to batch together before sending to Azure (defaults to 1024)
-- `attributes.maxBatchInterval` - Time to wait for maxBatchSize records (valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h"), after which whatever's gathered will be sent towards Azure (defaults to 3s)
+- `attributes.maxBatchInterval` - Time to wait for `maxBatchSize` records (valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h"), after which whatever is gathered will be sent towards Azure (defaults to 3s)

 <a id="metrics"></a>
 ### Metric sinks (`metrics`)

 Metric sinks behave similarly to logger sinks in that first you declare a sink and then bind a scope to it.
-To illustrate with an example, if you would (for some reason) want all of your system metrics to be pulled by Prometheus whereas all function metrics pushed to a Prometheus push proxy, your `metrics` section in the `platform.yaml` would look like this:
+To illustrate with an example, if you would (for some reason) want all of your system metrics to be pulled by Prometheus whereas all function metrics pushed to a Prometheus push proxy, your `metrics` section in the **platform.yaml** file would look like this:

 ```yaml
 metrics: